Knowledge Hub

 A trade mark is protected for 10 years from the date on which it was filed.
 Once a trade mark is granted, it can then be renewed every 10 years.
 There is no limit to the number of times you can renew your trade mark.

-However, you must be able to demonstrate that you are using the trade mark in order for it to remain valid.
+You must demonstrate that you are using the trade mark in order for it to remain valid.
 This use must be within the class of goods and services you specified on your original application.
-The law contains this provision in order to prevent unfair monopolies from being created.
+This rule prevents unfair monopolies from being created.
 In order to successfully apply for a trade mark, you need to be able to show that you are already using it in your business.
 If you then fail to use your mark for a period of five years or more (‘non-use’), your mark will be vulnerable to challenges from third parties.
 This use must be ‘genuine’, which means it must be within the category of goods and services you have specified.
 Trade marks can also be challenged as ‘diluted’, which means they have become so commonplace in the market that they have consequently lost their distinctive character.

 When can I renew my trade mark and how long does it typically take?